OpenAtomFoundation/pika/README.md

 2. Checkout the latest release version

 ```
-  a. exec `git tag` get letest release tag
+  a. exec git tag to get the latest release tag
-  b. exec `git checkout TAG` switch to letest version
+  b. exec git checkout TAG to switch to the latest version
 ```

 3. Compile

-The first time you compile, Recommended use `build.sh` This script checks the software required for compilation
+Please run the script build.sh before you compile this db to check the environment and build this repo.

 ```
   ./build.sh
 ```

-The compiled file is in the 'output' directory
+The compilation result is in the 'output' directory.

-pika default use `release`complete，can't debug，If you need to debug，you need to compile using the 'debug' mode
+By default the compilation process is in release mode.
+If you wanna debug this db，you need to compile it in 'debug' mode.

 ```
   rm -fr output